BaptisteH3089/Big-Data-Project-remi-cyprien-baptiste-olivier/README.md

 ## Notebooks

-1. A notebook developped on Databricks
+1. A notebook developed on Databricks
-2. A notebook developped on Colab
+2. A notebook developed on Colab

 ## Two sets of data